-- (1) in the case of a currency other than euro and Renminbi, a day (other than a Saturday or Sunday) on which commercial banks and foreign exchange markets settle payments in the principal financial centre for such currency and/or - (2) in the case of euro, a day on which the TARGET System is operating (a "TARGET Business Day"); - (3) in the case of Renminbi, a day (other than a Saturday, Sunday or public holiday) on which commercial banks in Hong Kong are generally open for business and settlement of Renminbi payments in Hong Kong; and/or - (4) in the case of a currency and/or one or more Business Centres, a day (other than a Saturday or a Sunday) on which commercial banks and foreign exchange markets settle payments in such currency in the Business Centre(s) or, if no currency is indicated, generally in each of the Business Centres.
+- (1) in the case of a currency other than euro and Renminbi, and unless the applicable Final Terms specify that the Floating Rate Note Provisions apply and the Reference Rate is SOFR, a day (other than a Saturday or Sunday) on which commercial banks and foreign exchange markets settle payments in the principal financial centre for such currency; - (2) if the applicable Final Terms specify that the Floating Rate Note Provisions apply and the Reference Rate is SOFR, any weekday that is a U.S. Government Securities Business Day and is not a legal holiday in New York or one or more Business Centres and is not a date on which banking institutions in those cities or Business Centres are authorised or required by law or regulation to be closed; - (3) in the case of euro, a day on which the TARGET System is operating (a "TARGET Business Day"); - (4) in the case of Renminbi, a day (other than a Saturday, Sunday or public holiday) on which commercial banks in Hong Kong are generally open for business and settlement of Renminbi payments in Hong Kong; and/or

+(5) in the case of a currency and/or one or more Business Centres, and unless the applicable Final Terms specify that the Floating Rate Note Provisions apply and the Reference Rate is SOFR, a day (other than a Saturday or a Sunday) on which commercial banks and foreign exchange markets settle payments in such currency in the Business Centre(s) or, if no currency is indicated, generally in each of the Business Centres.